Norway imposes new restrictions to limit virus spread | Health

 Norway imposes new restrictions to limit virus spread

-Norway recorded a revised 3,118 new COVID-19 cases last week, up from 1,718 the week before - both higher than the previous peak of 1,733 cases posted in the week March 16-22, according to data from the Norwegian Institute of Public Health (FHI).
+Norway recorded a revised 3,118 new COVID-19 cases last week, up from 1,718 the week before - both higher than the previous peak of 1,733 cases posted in the week March 16-22, according to data from the Norwegian Institute of Public Health.
+Many countries which have tried to tighten restrictions have ended up locking down again and the government now prepares for further restrictions if it turns out these are necessary to avoid a collapse in health services, Solberg said.

+"Remember that we are doing this for each other, to avoid serious illness and death...and to avoid coming back to where we were in March," she said.
+Norway's total death toll from COVID-19 stood at 282 up to Thursday.
+Its 14-day cumulative number of COVID-19 cases per 100,000 inhabitants was 88.8 as of Wednesday, third-lowest in Europe behind Finland and Estonia, according to the European Centre for Disease Prevention and Control.

 - READ MORE ON: